About the course

 - the class of degree achieved;

-- the quality and relevance of the personal statement; and
+- the quality and relevance of the personal statement;

-- written work submitted and the views of referees.
+- the views of referees.

-Interviews are undertaken in person or by telephone and focus upon your prior academic study, your historical interests, your statement and written work submitted and your reasons for wishing to undertake the course.
+Interviews are undertaken in person or by telephone and focus upon your prior academic study, your historical interests, your statement and written work and your reasons for wishing to undertake the course.
 You will also be offered the opportunity to seek further information about the course.

 Publications not required.